Asparkam - instructions for use. Overdose of asparkam is fatal

 Asparkam-L.

-When replacing one medication with another, be sure to consult your doctor.
-True, in recent times doctors prescribe Panangin instead of cheap and affordable Asparkam.
-Although "Panangin" contains the main active ingredients in a lower concentration.
+When replacing one medicine with another, you should definitely consult your doctor.
+True, in Lately Instead of the cheap and accessible Asparkam, doctors prescribe Panangin.
+Although Panangin contains the main active ingredients in lower concentrations.

 Asparkam and Panangin are drugs of the same action and purpose.
 One Panangin tablet contains 140 mg of magnesium aspartate and 158 mg of potassium aspartate.